 Original Medicare doesn’t pay for all healthcare costs.
 Depending on your needs, you may decide to get Medicare supplement insurance, also called Medigap.
 These policies can help you pay for deductibles, coinsurance, and copayments.

 In Ohio, many insurance companies offer Medigap plans.
-As of 2021, some of the companies offering Medigap plans in Ohio include:
+For 2022, some of the companies offering Medigap plans in Ohio include: